Tibesti Mountains: Climate

 The Tibesti climate is substantially less dry than that of the surrounding Sahara Desert, but rainfall events are highly variable from year to year.
 In the south of the range, this variation is largely due to oscillations of the Intertropical Convergence Zone (ITCZ), which steadily moves northward toward northern Chad from November until August, accompanied by humid monsoonal air.
 Normally, the ITCZ repels the Harmattan, a dry trade wind that blows west or southwest from the Sahara Desert, and brings rainfall to southern Tibesti.
 However, sometimes the front retires early, before reaching the Tibesti, leaving its southern portion dry.
 In the arid northern Tibesti, where the monsoon has little influence, storms are caused by episodic Sahara-Sudanese weather systems.
 For example, between 1957 and 1968, Bardaï, on the northern flank of the range, saw an average of 12 mm of precipitation annually, yet some years were completely dry while others saw 60 mm of rainfall.
 In general, the range receives less than 20 mm of rainfall per year.
 However, precipitation increases with altitude; for example Trou au Natron 2250 m receives 126 mm annually.
 When the rainfall coincides with low temperatures, it can fall as snow.
 This occurs, on average, once every seven years.

 The average monthly maximum temperature is 28.1 C in the central Tibesti Mountains, while the average monthly minimum is 11.8 C. Lows of -10 C are not uncommon.
 Bardaï, located 1020 m above sea level, experiences average temperatures ranging between 4.6 and 23.7 C in January, between 14.4 and 34 C in April, and between 19.4 and 36.7 C in August.
 The combination of high temperatures and low humidity results in potentially high evaporation rates, ranging from 129.4 mm in January to 254.1 mm in May, parching many enneris before they can exit the mountain range.

 Flora and fauna

-Like an island surrounded by ocean, the ecology of the Tibesti Mountains is distinguishable from that of the surrounding desert.
+Much like an island surrounded by ocean, the ecology of the Tibesti Mountains is distinguishable from that of the surrounding desert.
 As such, the mountains lie within their own biome, the 31700 mi2 Tibesti-Jebel Uweinat montane xeric woodlands ecoregion, along with the Jebel Uweinat, a disjunct mountain range that also rises from the Sahara 650 km to the east.
-Much of the ecoregion remains unexplored due to its remoteness and persistent political instability, yet it is known to contain a number of endemic and endangered species.
+Most of the ecoregion remains unexplored due to its remoteness and persistent political instability, yet it is known to contain a number of endemic and endangered species.
 Indeed, the isolation of the region is a benefit to its flora and fauna, serving as a sort of refuge, allowing plants to grow untrammeled and animals to roam unmolested.
 Nevertheless, hunting is unregulated in the region, and vegetation has suffered from overgrazing in the past.